-LABEL DESCRIPTION Authentication Serve r IP Address Enter the IP address of the external RADIUS server in dotted decimal notation.
-UDP Port DP Port The default port of the RADIUS server for authentication is 1812 .
-You need not change th value unless your network administrator instructs you to do so.
-Shared SecretSpecify a password (up to 18 alphanumeric characters) as the key to be shared betwee external RADIUS server and the switch.
+LABEL DESCRIPTION Authentication Serve г IP Address Enter the IP address of the external RADIUS server in dotted decimal notation.
+UDP Port The default port of the RADIUS server for authentication is 1812 .
+You need not change this value unless your network administrator instructs you to do so.
+Shared Secret Specify a password (up to 32 alphanumeric characters) as the key to be shared between the external RADIUS server and the switch.
 This key is not sent over the network.
-This key be the same on the external RADIUS server and the switch.
+This key must be the same on the external RADIUS server and the switch.
 Apply Click Apply to save your changes back to the switch.
 Cancel Click Cancel to begin configuring this screen afresh.